|

 - Open Discussion - what audit issues are you seeing?

-During the meeting, we will have an open discussion about the issues we are all seeing, and hopefully potential solutions.
+Open discussion about the issues and potential solutions.

 October 2009